Measure equivalence and coarse equivalence for unimodular locally compact groups

 Our definition of uniform measure equivalence is motivated by the fact that two cocompact, unimodular, closed subgroups of the same lcsc group should be uniformly measure equivalent. {This fact was also among the} motivations for introducing uniform measure equivalence in the setting of discrete groups.
 Before showing that this is indeed the case, we prove a lemma that describes the relationship between coarse structures and Haar measures of an lcsc group and its homogeneous spaces.
-For its proof we need the existence of certain {Borel choice functions} and since these will appear in a number of instances in the sequel we single this out in form of the following remark. \begin{rem} If $X$ is a standard Borel space and $Y$ is a Polish space and $P\subset X\times Y$ is Borel set for which $P_x:=\{y\in Y \mid (x,y)\in P\}$ is $\sigma$-compact for every $x\in X$, then by \cite[Theorem (18.18)]{kechris-book} the image $\pi_X(P)$ under the projection $\pi_X\colon X\times Y\to X$ is Borel in $X$ and there exists a Borel function $s\colon \pi_X(P) \to Y$ with the property that $(x,s(x))\in P$ for all $x\in \pi_X(P)$.
-We will refer to $s$ as a {\emph{Borel choice function}} for the set $P$.
-As an example of this phenomenon, if $H \leq G$ is a closed subgroup of an lcsc group, we obtain {Borel choice functions} $G/H \rightarrow G$ and $H \backslash G \rightarrow G$.
-If furthermore, $H$ is cocompact in $G$, then there is a compact subset $K \subset G$ that maps surjectively onto $G/H$ and $H \backslash G$ and the {choice functions} may be chosen to have their image in $K$.
-More generally, if an lcsc group $G$ acts continuously, properly and cocompactly on an lcsc Hausdorff space $\Omega$, then there exists a {Borel choice function} $\Omega/G \to \Omega$ which is \emph{bounded}, in the sense that it takes values in a compact set. \end{rem}
+For its proof we need the existence of certain {Borel sections} and since these will appear in a number of instances in the sequel we single this out in form of the following theorem, definition and example.